mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Why don't my killstreak sheens show?

-On presets Low and Very Low, killstreak sheens are disabled by default.
+On the Very Low preset, killstreak sheens are disabled by default.
 To enable killstreak sheens use the module `sheens_speed=slow`.

 ## Grappling hook is invisible (in Mannpower and custom servers)